Competitive Information Disclosure with Heterogeneous Consumer Search: Small equilibria

 \begin{proposition} Assume $G$ is an equilibrium.
 For any $n>0$, \begin{enumerate}[label=(\alph*)] \item (Atom at the top) $G$ must have an atom at $\max(\supp(G))=\underline{r}$. \item (Disclosure at the bottom) If $G(\underline{r})>0$, there exist some partition $0=x_0<\dots<x_{k-1}\leq x_k=\underline{r}$ that for each $i=0,\dots, k-2$, on the interval $[x_i,x_{i+1}]$, either $G=F$ or $G^{n-1}$ is linear.
 These intervals alternate, and $G$ is constant for the final interval $[x_{k-1},\underline{r}]$. \end{enumerate} Furthermore, if $H$ is strictly convex, strictly concave or linear, \begin{enumerate}[label=(\alph*),resume] \item (No partial-purchase signals) if $x_{k-1}<\underline{r}$, then $\supp(G)\cap(\underline{r},\overline{r})=\emptyset$ \end{enumerate} \end{proposition}

 The general intuition behind the upper-censorship distribution remains unchanged.
 Firms place an atom at $\overline{r}$ to retain all consumer types, and they compete below $\underline{r}$ to maximize their chances of being revisited.
 The only difference lies in how firms compete in low signals below $\underline{r}$.
 For small $n$, the competition is not intense enough to promote full disclosure.
 The alternating equilibrium structure below $\underline{r}$ is exactly that of \textcite{hwang2023}.
 Locally, firms either fully disclose information $(G=F)$, or garble information in such a way that $G^{n-1}$ is linear, ensuring indifference.
-Note this pooling structure was already observed in Section \ref{subsection:binary_cost}.

 If instead, we relax the generality of the prior distribution by considering binary match values, we obtain a similar pooling structure:

 \begin{proposition} Assume the match values are binary $\{0,1\}$ , i.e. $F\in \Delta(\{0,1\})$ and that $H$ is strictly convex, strictly concave, or linear.
 For any $n$, if $G$ is an informative equilibrium, there exist some $a\leq \underline{r}$ such that \begin{enumerate}[label=(\alph*)] \item $G^{n-1}$ is linear over $[0,a]$ \item The complementary mass is placed at $\max(\supp(G))$. \end{enumerate} \end{proposition}